The Story of How a Local REIA Became the Go-To Place for Serious Investors Countrywide

 Meanwhile, the group was growing outside of the Fort Wayne limits.
 We soon had REIA members in Churubusco, South Bend, Columbia City, Roanoke, Gary, Elkhart, Mishawaka, Valparaiso, Goshen, Huntington, Warsaw, Auburn and Bluffton.
 So we listed everyone in a Directory so we had one place we could quickly connect with someone.
 Now the Summit City Investors title was becoming a bit confining and did not representative the group’s true identity.
 It started gaining attention and members from all over Northern Indiana, Illinois and Ohio.

 So around 2007, we expanded the name to the Indiana’s Real Estate Investor Association® affectionately referred to as Indiana REIA™ (you know who coughed up the bill for that domain name too).

 Now, Indiana REIA™ is the longest running real estate investors association in Fort Wayne and the fastest growing R.E.I.
 Association in Indiana.
 Members come from a wide range of backgrounds but with a common interest in real estate investing.
-The Club’s success has been written about and talked about by experts, Fort Wayne city officials and real estate celebrities because of the great education the group provides the membership.
+Our Associations’s success has been written about and talked about by experts, Fort Wayne city officials and real estate celebrities because of the great education the group provides the membership.

 In the end our investor club depends upon the member’s dedication, knowledge and volunteering just like it did when it started in 1995.